Dollar Tree sells Family Dollar to private equity firms after a decade of trying to find a fit

 “Basically, Dollar Tree bit off far more than it could chew,” he said.

-But Dollar Tree had little room to maneuver, particularly in the months leading up to the sale.
-Americans have been tightened their spending, even at bargain chains, as consumer confidence in the economy slides.
+Dollar Tree had been scouting options for Family Dollar for a while and said Wednesday that the sale to Brigade Capital Management and Macellum Capital Management will allow it to focus on its core business.

-Adding to the difficulties, bargain stores like Dollar Tree and Family Dollar have been dealing with consumers tightening their spending as they watch prices escalate.
+Bargain chains like Dollar Tree, which have raised some of their prices in recent years, are finding that they have little room to maneuver.
+Americans have tightened their spending as consumer confidence in the economy slides.

-Family Dollar, which moved its headquarters from North Carolina to Chesapeake, Virginia, after the sale, will maintain its headquarters in Virginia.
+Family Dollar, which moved its headquarters from North Carolina to Chesapeake, Virginia, after the sale to Dollar Tree, will maintain its headquarters in Virginia.

 “This transaction presented a unique opportunity to play a key role in reinvigorating an iconic business," Jonathan Duskin, CEO and Partner of Macellum, said.